 I couldn’t really understand why people were saying that I’m courageous when I left the government job three years ago to become a professional leadership and transformational coach.
 For me, it was so clear completion of one period and a natural continuation of another.
 I’ve done an extensive amount of coaching with my coaching mentor and coach to transit successfully.
 To me, it seemed I had to be much more courageous to stay true to myself during the previous 18 years.

 Answers came after me, after being 2 years independent and among entrepreneurs.
 It’s a different kind of courage – a courage to stay open and agile to reinvent yourself and your service when and how is needed and not necessary when ready, and to be okay with the fact that although you do your best it still might not work out as successfully as you hope or wish for.

 I got an additional confirmation at last New Year’s celebration, when both, my nephew and my niece, congratulated me with a similar message, how proud and grateful they are that I’ve listened to myself and now doing what I really enjoy doing and that I’ve given them an inspiration and encouragement to do the same.

 “Be Powerful and Free While Making a Difference”

-I believe in the world where we are all feeling safe and free enough to be in our truth and to give and share our best to co-create a better world for all of us.
-I recommit to this vision and mission every day, and it’s my guideline for how I show up as a human being, and in different roles I serve, either as a coach, consultant, teacher, student, leader, co-creator, or a follower.
-Also this platform aims this vision and purpose.
+I believe in a world where we are all feeling safe and free enough to be in our truth and to give and share our best to co-create a better world for all of us.
+I recommit to this vision and mission every day, and it’s my guideline for how I show up as a human being, and in different roles, I serve, either as a coach, consultant, teacher, student, leader, co-creator, or follower.
+Also, this platform aims this vision and purpose.
 I believe with being and becoming who we truly are, we hold the space for each other, and we empower and inspire each other to be and give our best to the world.